HyperDot

-HyperDot is a minimal action arcade game where the goal is to dodge everything.
+HyperDot is a minimalistic action video game where the goal is to dodge everything.
 Players control a dot in a circular arena, and must dodge a variety of enemies until time runs out.
-It features a single-player campaign mode, multi-player battles and a level editor where players can build custom challenges.
+It features a single-player campaign mode, multiplayer battles and a level editor where players can build custom challenges.

 The game was released on Windows and MacOS in 2020 and was nominated for the Innovation in Accessibility award at The Game Awards that same year.
 HyperDot is the debut title of developer, Tribe Games.

 Gameplay

 HyperDot is a minimal action arcade game that allows players to dodge their way through over 100 hand-crafted levels and trials in the single-player campaign or multiplayer mode.
 The game is presented with a unique aesthetic, providing a new palette of colors, lights and shapes with each level.
 The game features a custom level editor.
 The games provides extensive gameplay customization, with more than 1 million enemy, arena, and modifier combinations with unlimited possibilities to create one-of-a-kind levels.

 HyperDot's gameplay options for players include high contrast and colorblind modes, full gameplay integration with the Xbox Adaptive Controller and eye-tracking, and a suite of features optimized for accessibility.
 The developer created the framework of the game with the idea of people using different controllers in mind.
 This framework allows the player to use any type of controller to play HyperDot.
 The game's full key customization includes the capability to utilize Tobii Eye Tracking software for players with limited range of motion.
 HyperDot's control scheme additionally translates to all actions being performed through the mouse; players can guide their dot throughout levels by moving their cursor.